CUHKSZ-HPC/Knowledge-Base/system/parallel_env/MPI/README.md

 ### Overview

 The first question is what is MPI and what's the use of it?
 MPI is a standard for process communication.
 Generally the parallel processs would not share memory with each other.
 Hence, to enable communication for programs running on non-shared storage distributed system, the MPI standard is needed.
+One thing need to notice here is that MPI is using **data parallelization**, which means the same code would be executated in on the same process.
+This crucial when designing parallel program.

 Knowing that MPI is a standard, a protocal, then there's many ways to implement it.
 The most widly used releases are **MPICH, Open-MPI, Intel-MPI, MVAPICH**.
 The difference among the implementations are huge.
 Some of them are highly encapsulated and some of them are more open; some of them supports InfiniBand while some of then does not.
 The difference would be discussed in the later update.